 This article explains the difference between Forms 1099-MISC and 1099-NEC.
-Form 1099-NEC is a new tax document, starting the 2020 tax year for nonemployee compensation.
+Form 1099-NEC is a new tax document starting in the 2020 tax year for nonemployee compensation.

 Note: Download links to both forms, including their instructions, are at the bottom of this article.

 Check out the following article to make you’re taking advantage of all self employed tax deductions available to you, A Definitive List of Self Employment Tax Deductions (Some Might Surprise You).

 Form 1099-MISC reports the total amount of payments a person receives from a single person or company during the tax year.
 The IRS requires any person or business to report certain types of payments on a 1099-MISC Form and to the IRS.
 The type of payments the IRS requires to be reported on this form are: